 The history of girlhood is not what people think; it is complicated.
 Young women are often told that girls are “made of sugar and spice and everything nice.”
 What we learn from the past is that girls are made of stronger stuff.
 They changed history.
 From Helen Keller to Naomi Wadler, girls have spoken up, challenged expectations, and been on the front lines of social change.
 Although definitions of girlhood have changed, what it means to grow up female in the United States has always been part of the American conversation.

-With a design inspired by zines, the 5,000-square-foot gallery will have five story sections: Education (Being Schooled), Wellness (Body Talk), Work (Hey, Where’s My Girlhood?), Fashion (Girl’s Remix), plus seven biographical interactives stories, A Girl’s Life.
-The design will feature custom murals and illustrations by artist Krystal Quiles.
+With a design inspired by zines, the 5,000-square-foot gallery features five story sections: Education (Being Schooled), Wellness (Body Talk), Work (Hey, Where’s My Girlhood?), Fashion (Girl’s Remix), plus seven biographical interactives stories, A Girl’s Life.
+The design features custom murals and illustrations by artist Krystal Quiles.